tudorcebere/profile/_pages/about.md

   - /about.html
 ---

 👋 I am first-year PhD student at Inria 🇫🇷, mentored by Aurélien Bellet.
-At the same time, I'm broadening my horizons at the Vector Institute 🇨🇦 under the guidance of Nicolas Papernot.
+Currently, I am a research intern at the Vector Institute 🇨🇦 hosted by Nicolas Papernot.

-🔍 Research & Interests: I am interested in differential privacy (DP) and its applications in various learning environments.
-I am
+🔍 Research & Interests: I am interested in differential privacy (DP) and its applications in making useful machine learning models with privacy guarantees.

-🎓 Educational Pathway: With a MSc in Theoretical Computer Science from Ecole Normale Supérieure de Lyon 🇫🇷 and an EECS degree from Politehnica University of Bucharest 🇷🇴, my academic journey has been a blend of theory and practicality.
+🎓 Educational Pathway: I hold a MSc in Theoretical Computer Science from Ecole Normale Supérieure de Lyon 🇫🇷 and an EECS degree from Politehnica University of Bucharest 🇷🇴.

-❤️ Open Source: I have a soft spot for open source communities.
-Currently, I spearhead an open-source trustworthy-ML research group at OpenMined, coordinating a dynamic team of 40+ members.
-From monthly gatherings to insightful reading seminars and research presentations, I am committed to creating and sharing knowledge.
-Flashback to my past, I wore the presidential hat at ROmanian Open Source Educational (ROSEdu), orchestrating courses, summer schools, and meetings for the open-source aficionados at Politehnica University of Bucharest — making a difference in the lives of over 2000 students.
+❤️ Open Source: Currently, I lead an open-source privacy enhancing technologies research group at OpenMined, coordinating a dynamic team of 40+ members.
+From monthly gatherings to reading seminars and research presentations, our goal is to lower the entry-barrier to research in privacy-related topics.
+Flashback to my past, I wore the presidential hat at ROmanian Open Source Educational (ROSEdu), organizing courses, summer schools, and meetings for the students at Politehnica University of Bucharest.